jundalisay/superb/content/en/research/einstein/particle-problem/part-3.md

 We ﬁnd that the mass m is not determined by the electrical charge 6, but that e and m are independent constants of integration.
 It also turns out that for the removal of the singularity it is not necessary to take the ponderable mass m positive.
 In fact, as we shall show immediately, there exists a solution free from singularities for which the mass constant 1% vanishes.
 Because we believe that these massless solutions are the physically important ones we will consider here the case m=0.

-The ﬁeld equations without denominators are=
+The ﬁeld equations without denominators are:

 ```elixir
 V’M =  ion.” — 901nm    g2‘lewgw=  0,           (9)
 ```

 mass.
 One is therefore led, according to this theory, to consider as a

 ```elixir
 g2 (Rik—i’ Wager“ — rig/Mango”) = 0.